 For all three PowerSaver products, borrowers must select from a list of approved PowerSaver lenders and meet certain eligibility requirements, such as minimum credit score, debt-to-income ratio standards, among others.

-Eligible home energy upgrades include, but are not necessarily limited to, the following:
+Eligible home energy upgrades include the following:

 - A whole home upgrade through Home Performance with ENERGY STAR